lighthouse-labs/mid-term-project-I/data_description.md

 ### Table **flights_test**

 This table consists of subset of columns from table flights.
-It represents flights in January 2020 which will be used for evaluation.
+It represents flights from January 2020 which will be used for evaluation.
 Therefore, we are missing some features that we are not suppossed to know before the flight lands.

 Variables: